 Bottom-dwelling species, like catfish, are a good choice.
 Tankmates that live towards the lower levels of the aquarium will not swim in the middle or upper layers that Betta fish prefer.

 Peaceful species, especially those with smaller fins, can make potential tankmates.
 Consider something like neon tetras that will add color and motion to the fish tank but will not act aggressively towards your pet Crowntail.

 Ghost or Red Cherry shrimp can live in a Betta fish tank.
 You might also consider an African Dwarf frog or two.

 Betta fish are an easy species to keep.
 That makes them beginner-friendly and explains the popularity of Betta fish in general.

-Betta fish are aggressive, though.
+They are aggressive, though.
 You will find the level of care increases if you have more than one Crowntail.
-Tanks must accommodate their behavior and needs in regards to stress.
+Tanks must accommodate their behavior and needs in regard to stress.
 Tankmates must be selected carefully, and constant monitoring is required to avoid potential incompatibilities.

 Some sources indicate that they are less aggressive.
 Others state that Crowntail can be more aggressive.
 We feel that, like most Betta fish, you should err on the side of caution when establishing a community aquarium.